weareunderdesign/weareunder.design/underground.md

 - holistic creation: unifying mind, body and spirit in the creative process
 - purposeful impact: solving real problems and meeting real needs

-we foster continuous learning and radical transparency - our open approach extends beyond code to knowledge sharing and collaborative creation. we openly share our development journey, incorporating community feedback to maintain collaboration at our design core.
+we foster continuous learning and radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation. we openly share our development journey, incorporating community feedback to maintain collaboration at our design core.

 we aim to break the isolation of creation - when work goes unshared, motivation fades and regret builds. by addressing creative professionals' pain points, under builds a community that feels understood and inspired. when we excite our users, these vocal creatives become enthusiastic advocates, driving organic growth through authentic word-of-mouth.